 There is another matter I cannot understand.
 Your Excellency was good enough to make the pronouncement that this Council would meet at regular stated times.
 Take today for instance: I know the hon.
 Member for Essequibo River spoke to me and said he did not think this motion which is being debated now would be debated having regard to the Order Paper as circulated.
-He is against the motion against Government in principle will vote against it.
+He is against the motion and against Government in principle and will vote against it.
 The hon.
-Member is not here, but we find the Standing.
-Rules have been suspended for motion to be taken.
+Member is not here, but we find the Standing Rules have been suspended for motion to be taken.
 Even if I had objected it would have been passed or even if the majority objected to a Standing Rule or any rule being suspended.
 It has been done and, I say, that procedure is definitely wrong.
-The Standing Rules of this Council should only suspended on the unanimous vote this Council.
-If that is not so, -one hon.
-Member (Mr. deAguiar) has said "What"-as I said on a previous occadestroy the Order in Council, sion, destroy the Rules, because a clique or a set of people can always get together and pass anythig by a majority vote do anything absolutely irregular and unconstitutional.
-That is my reply my hon, friend, I am submitting the that whole procedure here This matter should not have wrong. been debated now, but, as I said, it may be in order because no one objected, and if I had objected the hon.
-President would have ruled me out of order or the suspension would have been carried a majority.
-I would considered opinion on that point. this Colony is to progress it must be Elected Members of Council but I am sorry to say the Elected Members, although in the majority. by the method of election, by the method that has been adopted in the various committees, are not getting full benefit in matters represented in this Council.
+The Standing Rules of this Council should only be suspended on the unanimous vote of this Council.
+If that is not so, one hon.
+Member (Mr. deAguiar) has said "What"-as I said on a previous occasion, destroy the Order in Council, destroy the Rules, because a clique or a set of people can always get together and pass anythig by a majority vote and do anything absolutely irregular and unconstitutional.
+That is my reply to my hon. friend.
+I am submitting that the whole procedure here is wrong.
+This matter should not have been debated now, but, as I said, it may be in order because no one objected and if I had objected the hon.
+President would have ruled me out of order or the suspension would have been carried with a majority.
+I would like a considered opinion on that point.
+If this Colony is to progress it must be by the Elected Members of this Council but I am sorry to say the Elected Members, although in the majority, by the method of election, by the method that has been adopted in the various committees, are not getting full benefit in matters represented in this Council.

 Your Excellency has been to Jamaica and knows that in Jamaica although the Governor has reserve power the wishes of the Elected Members of the Legislature are respected.
 I am going to ask Your Excellency to use your reserve power in this matter and see what this Council will do.
-The Council having refused to vote the money and Government having signed the contract, the Governor should use his reserve power and let us see what this
+The Council having refused to vote the money and Government daving signed the confract, the Governor should use his reserve power and let us see what this